 was born in 1920 to Hortense McDuck (mother) and Quackmore Duck (father) in the slums of Chicago.
-With WWI only having ended two years ago, and the devastation of the 1918 Flu Pandemic, much of America was still licking its wounds from the massive loss of life.
+With WWI only having ended two years ago, as well as the devastation of the 1918 Flu Pandemic, much of America was still licking its wounds from the massive loss of life.

-As the Duck family had extensive connections to the navy, it wasn’t unusual for Donald and his sister to be dressed up in military-style clothes during their childhood.
+As the Duck family had extensive connections to the navy, it wasn’t unusual for Donald and his sister to be dressed up in military-style clothing during their childhood.

 In addition to this, his father, Captain Quackmore Duck, was considered by many to be a military hero, in spite of his Duck race.
 While most readers may have heard of him in relation to his service during WWI, it was in fact his service during thein 1898 that should be more notable.
 Quackmore’s famed “Duck, Duck, Goose” maneuver single-handedly won the Puerto Rico Campaign in August 1898, and more or less delivered a US victory.